ahmohbati/SecOn/OSSEC.md

 `<white_list>desired_ip</white_list>`<br/>
 `</global>`

+#### Tuning OSSEC Rules
+You can add new rules and modify existing rules in /var/ossec/rules/local_rules.xml.

 #### Adding Agents ####

 The OSSEC agent is cross platform and you can download agents for Windows/Unix/Linux/FreeBSD from the OSSEC website.
 Once you've installed the OSSEC agent on the host(s) to be monitored, then perform the steps defined here: